 Thinking in circles

 At IKEA, we always look for ways to make more from less.
 But to help our customers create a better life at home, in a world where resources are scarce, we have to up our game.
-We need to rethink everything from the materials we use, to how we power our stores, and how we can make our products live longer in a cycle of repair, reuse, and recycling.
+We need to rethink everything from the materials we use, to how we power our stores, and how we can make our products live longer in a cycle of repair, reuse, and recycle.
 Throughout our value chain, we aim to use renewable and recycled resources as efficiently as possible, to make sure that we create value rather than waste.
-And when you bring the products home, we want to help you make them live longer, or give them a new life when you no longer need them.
+And, when you bring the products home, we want to help you make them live longer, or give them a new life when you no longer need them.

 Doing things right from the start

 To make the world a more sustainable place we have to begin somewhere.
 By planning for our products’ next life at the design stage, we get a head start.
 To make more from less, we also use materials that are renewable and recycled and from more sustainable sources.
-Our products must last as long as they are needed and be easy to care for, repair, reuse, reassemble, and recycle.
+Our products must last as long as they are needed and be easy to care for, repair, reuse, reassemble and recycle.
 The better we do this, the better for people and the planet.

 A second, third or even fourth life.
 Maybe your new PLATSA storage will start its life as a media bench in the living room, to then transform into a wardrobe under the slanting ceiling of the bedroom ─ and then a few years later become the home to all outerwear in your new hallway.
 With PLATSA storage system, we wanted to create a simple yet beautiful solution, that can follow you on all the winding roads of life.